SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 Also, it is possible to play different (microtonal) musical instruments based on data created with Sound Builder.
 Please see the section "Live-Play Applications" on the [Microtonal Fabric main documentation page](https://sakryukov.github.io/microtonal-fabric).

-Again, no server part and no network is used, so the application can be downloaded and used on a local system.
+Again, no server part and no network are used, so the application can be downloaded and used on a local system.

 Most likely, to get started, one may need a set of sample data files, which can be downloaded from this article page.